MicrosoftDocs/fabric-docs/docs/real-time-analytics/overview.md

 ms.author: yaschust
 author: YaelSchuster
 ms.topic: conceptual
-ms.date: 03/26/2023
+ms.date: 03/27/2023
 ms.search.form: product-kusto
 ---
 # What is Real-time Analytics in Fabric?

-The last few decades have seen a paradigm shift in the way we access and consume information, as users have become accustomed to data that is interactive, on demand, and accessible to all.
-This data shift has been powered by big data, streaming data ingestion, and indexed, keyword-based search, all together forming a simplified user experience in many consumer industries.
-With Microsoft Fabric Real-time Analytics, we enable organizations to focus and scale up their analytics solution while democratizing data from the citizen data scientist all the way to the advanced data engineer.
+The last few decades have seen a paradigm shift in the way we access and consume information, as users have become used to data that is interactive, on demand, and accessible to all.
+This data shift has been powered by big data, streaming data ingestion, and indexed, keyword-based search, all together forming a simplified user experience.
+With Microsoft Fabric Real-time Analytics, we enable organizations to focus and scale up their analytics solution while democratizing data for the needs of both the citizen data scientist all the way to the advanced data engineer.

 How?
 Real-time Analytics reduces complexity and simplifies data integration.
 Quick access to data insights is achieved through automatic data streaming, automatic indexing and data partitioning of any data source or format, and through the use of the on-demand query generation and visualizations.
+This user process is simplified while preserving powerful analytical capabilities.
 Real-time Analytics lets you focus on your analytics solutions by scaling up seamlessly with the service as your data and query needs grow.

 ## What makes Real-time Analytics unique?